BOB FRY

 Davenport | Inducted 1993 | Category: Club Professional

-In 1960 Bob became the head professional at the 3 municipal golf courses in Davenport (Emeis, Duck Creek, Credit Island).
-One of his greatest accomplishments, while a pro in the Davenport area, was being able to convince Arnold Palmer and Gary Player to come and play in an exhibition match at Emeis.
-This exhibition match at Emeis allowed Bob to begin the Quad Cities Open which is still currently a tournament on the PGA Tour, now known as the John Deere Classic.
-Because of the success of the exhibition match and the Quad Cities Open, Bob, along with Johnny Lujack, Franklin Barnard, Jim and Ray McGloughlin from John Deere, and Nic Chirekos, and others developed Crow Valley Golf Club in Bettendorf.
-Crow Valley was designed with the PGA Tour and Fry was able to bring the Quad Cities open to the club.
+In 1960 Bob became the head professional at the three municipal golf courses in Davenport (Emeis, Duck Creek, Credit Island).
+One of his greatest accomplishments, while a pro in the Davenport area, was being able to convince Arnold Palmer and Gary Player to come and play in an exhibition match at Emeis in 1961.
+That exhibition allowed Bob to begin the Quad Cities Open, which is still currently a tournament on the PGA Tour (now called the John Deere Classic).
+Because of the success of the exhibition match and the Quad Cities Open, Bob, along with Johnny Lujack, Franklin Barnard, Jim and Ray McGloughlin from John Deere, Nic Chirekos, and others developed Crow Valley Golf Club in Bettendorf.
+Crow Valley was designed with the PGA Tour and Fry was able to bring the Quad Cities open to the club for the first four years of the tournament.

-Besides the fact that he was a great promoter of the game, Bob was also a great teacher of the game.
-Three of his most famous students include touring pros Lonnie Nielson, Tommy Aaron, and Jim Jamieson.
-Lonnie Nielson had this to say of Fry, “I learned more about golf in a two-hour conversation over coffee with Bob Fry, than I learned in a lifetime of lessons and practicing.”
+Besides the fact that he was a great golf promoter, Bob was also a great teacher of the game.
+Three of his most famous students included touring pros Lonnie Nielsen, Tommy Aaron and Jim Jamieson.
+Nielsen, also an Iowa Golf Hall of Fame member, once said, “I learned more about golf in a two-hour conversation over coffee with Bob Fry than I learned in a lifetime of lessons and practicing.”

 Career Highlights